-- Positive correlation between high local education levels and earnings of other workers may result from highly educated workers moving to areas that already pay high wages. - There may be unobservable characteristics that increase both local education levels and wages. - Policies to raise education levels by encouraging highly educated immigrants could adversely affect some native workers. - Human capital may increase the local price of nontradable goods and services such as housing, to the detriment of the less educated. - Human capital may increase inequality if more educated workers benefit more.
+- Positive correlation between high local education levels and earnings of other workers may result from highly educated workers moving to areas that already pay high wages. - There may be unobservable characteristics that increase both local education levels and wages. - Policies to raise education levels by encouraging highly educated immigrants could adversely affect some native workers. - Human capital may increase the local price of non-tradable goods and services such as housing, to the detriment of the less educated. - Local education levels may increase inequality if more educated workers benefit more.